Quantum Techniques for Stochastic Mechanics: Probabilities vs amplitudes

 which requires

 Saying that each entry is nonnegative amounts to

 When $i = j$ this will be automatic when $t$ is small enough, so the meat of this condition is

-So, let's say $H$ is an {\bf infinitesimal stochastic} matrix if its columns sum to zero and its off-diagonal entries are nonnegative.
-This term doesn't roll off the tongue, but we don't know a better one.
-The ideas is that any infinitesimal stochastic operator should be the \href{http://en.wikipedia.org/wiki/Infinitesimal_generator\_\%28stochastic_processes\%29}{infinitesimal generator} of a stochastic process.
+So, let's say $H$ is {\bf infinitesimal stochastic} if its columns sum to zero and its off-diagonal entries are nonnegative.
+The idea is that any infinitesimal stochastic operator should be the \href{http://en.wikipedia.org/wiki/Infinitesimal_generator\_\%28stochastic_processes\%29}{infinitesimal generator} of a stochastic process.
+The adjective `infinitesimal stochastic' doesn't roll off the tongue, but we don't know one we like better.
+Some people call an infinitesimal stochastic operator an {\bf intensity matrix} , while others call it a {\bf stochastic Hamiltonian}, but we really want an adjective.